tgvashworth/tgvashworth.github.io/_posts/2016-07-20-technical-lead.md

   - Lightweight, clear, no SPOFs
 - Meeting facilitation

-Of course, I was also on the hook for *some* code but where possible I shouldn't be on the critical path, or in a position where my unavailability affects others.
+Of course, I was also on the hook for *some* code but where possible I tried not to be on the critical path, or in a position where my unavailability affects others.

 [bulb]: https://bulb.co.uk